 Similarly, never use a dry vacuum cleaner on wet surfaces.
-There are indoor/outdoor vacuum cleaners and wet/dry vacuum cleaners that are designed to handle these kinds of jobs, but if you use the wrong type, you will ruin or shorten the life of your vacuum cleaner.
+There are indoor/outdoor vacuum cleaners and wet/dry vacuum cleaners that are designed to handle these kinds of jobs.
+If you use your indoor vacuum that is not meant for handling wetness or spills, then you can ruin or shorten the life of your vacuum cleaner.

-Don't Pick up Hard Items
+Pick up Hard Items by Hand

-Don't Fail to Maintain Your Vacuum Cleaner
+Maintain Your Vacuum Cleaner

 It only takes a little bit of maintenance to clean your vacuum cleaner, including the brush roll, washing/replacing filters, and emptying the dirt container or bag.
 But not doing it regularly will ruin your vacuum cleaner.
 Double check the manual and instructions for maintenance.
 If your manual is long gone, do an internet search for your vacuum model.
 Chances are there will be a manual online for it.
 It is also important to clean out clogs that may happen in the hoses and suction pathway of the vacuum cleaner.
 This puts less wear and tear on the engine.